Exhibition: ‘L’envol’ (‘Flight’) at La maison rouge, Paris

 © J. Paul Getty Trust.
 Getty Research Institute, Los Angeles

-Richard Serra (b.
-1938) is an American artist known for his large-scale sculptures made for site-specific landscape, urban, and architectural settings.
+Richard Serra (1938-2024) was an American artist known for his large-scale sculptures made for site-specific landscape, urban, and architectural settings.
 Serra’s sculptures are notable for their material quality and exploration of the relationship between the viewer, the work, and the site.

 Balthasar Burkhard (Swiss, 1944-2010) 'Untitled (Harald Szeemann, the last day of documenta 5), Kassel' 1972